WeirdTreeThing/chromebook-linux-audio/README.md

 2. Fedora 38
 3. PopOS[^1]
 4. Debian 12[^2]
+5. Ubuntu (23.04 preferred but 22.04 LTS should also work)
+6. Linux Mint
-5. OpenSUSE
+7. OpenSUSE
-6. Void Linux
+8. Void Linux

 [^1]: Depending on the device, PopOS will require a custom kernel